 - Damages: because of the car accident, you suffered compensable losses, such as medical bills and property damage.

 A lawyer from Jacoby & Meyers can help you establish negligence to prove your car accident case using clear and convincing evidence.
-We can hire qualified crash reconstruction experts and medical experts to strengthen your claim, as needed.
+We can hire qualified crash reconstruction experts and medical professionals to strengthen your claim, as needed.

 What Happens If You’re Partly at Fault in a California Car Accident?

 If you believe you bear some of the blame for an automobile accident in Bakersfield, do not admit fault or apologize to the other driver.
 Instead, wait for an official investigation to identify the at-fault party.
-If you are allocated a percentage of fault, this will not automatically bar you from recovering financial compensation from the other party.
+Making the wrong decisions at the scene can significantly impact your case outcome.

 According to California Civil Code §1714, “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself.”